 If you have a disability, illness, injury or health condition that impacts your capacity to complete studies, exams or assessment tasks, it is important you let us know your special requirements, early in the semester.
 Students will need to make an application for support and submit it with recent, comprehensive documentation at an appointment with a Disability Officer.
 Students with a disability are encouraged to contact the Disability Office at the earliest possible time, to meet staff and learn about the services available to meet your specific needs.
 Please note that late notification or failure to disclose your disability can be to your disadvantage as the University cannot guarantee support under such circumstances.

-Exploring the strategic role of the board and mechanisms by which sport organisations can build capacity and capabilities.
+The strategic role of the board in sport organisations.
+The notion of organisational capacity.
+The mechanisms by which sport organisations build capacity and capabilities.
+Case analyses of capacity and capability building in sport organisations.